britram/taps-transports/draft-ietf-taps-transports.md

 TCP provides an "urgent data" function for limited out-of-order delivery of the data.
 This function is deprecated {{RFC6093}}.

-A RESET control message may be used to close a TCP session {{RFC0793}}.
+A TCP Reset (RST) control message may be used to force a TCP endpoint to close a session {{RFC0793}}, aborting the connection.

 A mandatory checksum provides a basic integrity check against misdelivery and data corruption over the entire packet.
 Applications that require end to end